VietJet Air signs deals in Washington with three U.S. firms

-HANOI, July 9 (Reuters) - Vietnam’s VietJet Air agreed on Wednesday to explore the possibility of buying airplanes from Boeing Co as it signed deals with two other U.S. companies to supply parts and finance for planes built by its European rival Airbus.
+HANOI (Reuters) - Vietnam’s VietJet Air agreed on Wednesday to explore the possibility of buying airplanes from Boeing Co (BA.N) as it signed deals with two other U.S. companies to supply parts and finance for planes built by its European rival Airbus (AIR.PA).

 Vietnam’s sole private airline, VietJet has a fleet solely drawn from the A320 family built by Airbus.
 But it signed an accord on Wednesday promising to study potential purchases from Boeing as it expands.